Global Coalition Calls for Care to Be Recognised as a Human Right Worldwide

 Daniel Bertossa, PSI General Secretary, emphasised that PSI represents the voice of all care workers around the world, including those who work in the public system, the private system, and not-for-profit and community facilities, at national, local, and home-based levels.
 "We're the workers who provide these care services worldwide, and we're also the workers who are fighting back at the moment against attacks on democracy and workers' rights."

 He recalled the 2021 Care Manifesto - Rebuilding the Social Organisation of Care - as the moment PSI and allies pushed beyond technocratic "care economy" talk and set out a sharper, rights-based agenda.
-"We need to recognise care as a human right… redistribute the care burden from families to public services… reclaim the fundamental public role of the state… [and] reward public service care workers with decent work and ensure they have representation through their independent trade unions.
-We were bold in shifting the narrative away from the notion of a care economy and towards the social organisation of care."
+"We need to recognise care as a human right; redistribute the care burden from families to public services; reclaim the fundamental public role of the state; [and] reward public service care workers with decent work and ensure they have representation through their independent trade unions.
+We were bold in shifting the narrative away from the notion of a care economy and towards rebuilding the social organisation of care."

 Bertossa warned that this shift has provoked backlash from corporate actors trying to commodify care and closed by insisting the next step is unity and boldness -making sure profit never trumps rights, and taking the care-as-a-right debate beyond the Inter-American system on the road to CSW 2028.
-“We must ensure that profit never undermines rights… access to care must not depend on the ability to pay… and… we've got to find ways to take the debate beyond the countries in which the Inter-American Court has jurisdiction.”
+“We must ensure that profit never undermines rights.
+Access to care must not depend on the ability to pay.
+We must find ways to take the debate beyond the countries in which the Inter-American Court has jurisdiction.”

 Panel 1: Care as a Human Right - Where We Stand Today